Revenciel/Tina-Astro-Starter/README.md

 ### Implemented:
 - Visual editing
 - Block-based editing
+- Responsive header with configurable nav links
+- FlexContent block
 - Click-to-edit
 - Search documents in edit mode
-- Configurable nav links with dynamic form changes for internal and external links

 ### To do:
 - nav link bug fix
 - Conditionally render form fields in the flexContent component
-- Make mobile version of navigation
 - Make separate home page collection, distinctive from page collection
 - - This will make it possible to prevent the home page from being deleted, as well as omit page title from the home page
 - implement blog